-The reason I reach for Dr Pepper instead of beer or plain broth is the cola-caramel sweetness and the faint baking-spice note that ties everything together.
+The reason to reach for Dr Pepper instead of beer or plain broth is the cola-caramel sweetness and the faint baking-spice note that ties everything together.
 Tomatoes bring a sharp acidity to chili, and that sweetness softens the edges so the pot tastes balanced instead of tinny.
-I use classic Dr Pepper here, since its full sugar is what gives the chili its glossy body, though Dr Pepper Zero works if you want the flavor without the sugar.
+Use classic Dr Pepper here, since its full sugar is what gives the chili its glossy body, though Dr Pepper Zero works if you want the flavor without the sugar.

 Why Dr Pepper works in this recipe

 Chili lives or dies on balance, and Dr Pepper hits three notes at once: sweetness to counter the tomatoes, a deep color that enriches the sauce, and a mild acidity that keeps everything bright.
 As it reduces it concentrates into a savory-sweet backbone you cannot quite name, which is exactly the point.
-That layered taste comes from the famous blend behind the drink, which I break down in the 23 flavors of Dr Pepper.
-It is also why I keep a can in nearly every savory braise I cook.
+That layered taste comes from the famous blend behind the drink, broken down in the 23 flavors of Dr Pepper.
+It is also why a can belongs in nearly every savory braise.

 When to make it

-For Game Day this is my default, since it holds on the stove all afternoon and feeds a crowd from one pot while the actual game happens.
-On Super Bowl Sunday I make a double batch with a toppings bar so people can build their own bowls and graze through the whole evening.
-When cold weather sets in it becomes a weeknight staple that reheats even better than it started, so I cook once and eat for days.
-And if there is a chili cook-off on the calendar, this is the recipe I bring, because the Dr Pepper gives it a flavor judges cannot place and keep coming back to.
+For Game Day this is a default, since it holds on the stove all afternoon and feeds a crowd from one pot while the actual game happens.
+On Super Bowl Sunday make a double batch with a toppings bar so people can build their own bowls and graze through the whole evening.
+When cold weather sets in it becomes a weeknight staple that reheats even better than it started, so you can cook once and eat for days.
+And if there is a chili cook-off on the calendar, this is the recipe to bring, because the Dr Pepper gives it a flavor judges cannot place and keep coming back to.

 Tips and swaps